 We found all small shop vendors provide misleading airflow advertising.
 Almost all small shop vendors advertise maximum airflow which moves enough air for good fine dust collection.
 Maximum airflow only happens when we have no ducting, no filter or a brand new clean very open filter, and a special test pipe.
 This means that the advertised maximum airflows are just over double what we get in real use when our systems have to overcome the normal resistance from our hoods, ducting, separators, and filters.

 The few firms that share airflow curves falsify their system performance through testing tricks which they convinced magazine editors to continue.
-Most of the magazine tests measure airflow with no ducting, no filter or a brand new clean very open filter, a special test pipe and oversized ducting much larger than we would use.
+Most of the magazine tests measure airflow with no ducting, no filter or a brand new clean very open filter, and a special test pipe and over sized ducting much larger than we would use.
 These changes minimize resistance so the vendors can advertise higher airflow numbers.
 I reviewed one magazine test and helped conduct another.
-It sickened me to find that the winning dust collector vendor used an oversized impeller that will make their dust collector burn up if a hose gets knocked loose.
+It sickened me to find that the winning dust collector vendor used an over sized impeller that will make their dust collector burn up if a hose gets knocked loose.
 With a standard test pipe this winning dust collector overheated and burned up its motor in about twelve minutes of operation.
 No collectors burned up during that test because it normally only takes about three minutes to do the air volume tests on a dust collector.
-Likewise, the top rated cyclone vendor demanded that we test their two, three and five hp cyclones with a significantly oversized test pipes.
+Likewise, the top rated cyclone vendor demanded that we test their two, three and five hp cyclones with a significantly over sized test pipes.
 We found all of their motors rapidly overheated from pulling far more than their rated amps and three of their supplied cyclones burned up because these tests take longer to run.
 When we stopped our testing because the motors reached their maximum rated amperage, all previously top rated dust collector and cyclone vendors except Jet and Powermatic (both part of WMH Tools) lost their top ranking status.
 In short, running the top rated dust collectors and cyclones at their advertised airflows causes those motors to burn up within minutes.

 In spite of the exaggerations, citing maximum airflows and testing tricks all major brand name small shop dust collectors and cyclones sized over 1.5 hp provided the 350 cubic feet per minute (CFM) needed for good chip collection but no dust collector under 3 hp or cyclone under 3.5 hp provided the 1000 CFM airflow that our vendors who guarantee air quality established that we need for good fine dust collection.